sibabalwemosia24/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 10. Function deletes the node at index "index" of a listint_t linked list
 100. Fuction reverses a litsint_t linked list
-101. Function prints a listint_t linked list 102.Function frees a listint_t list
+101. Function prints a listint_t linked list
+102. Function frees a listint_t list
+103. Function finds the loop in a linked list